CraigKelly/dmk/README.md

   _explicit_ setting.
 * _delOnFail_ - Optional, defaults to false.
 If set to true and the step fails, then `dmk` will delete all the step's output files.
+* _direct_ - Optional, default to false.
+If set to true, both stdout and stderr from the stepis written to the `dmk` process standard streams.
+If set to false (the default), stdout and stderr are written in single blocks after the step completes (stdout is only written if `dmk` is running in *verbose* mode).
+  Note in *direct* mode (direct=True), step output may be intereaved with "normal" output when steps are running in parallel!

 The `res` subdirectory contains sample Pipeline files (used for testing), but a quick example would look like: